Mahane Yehuda market — where the locals shop

 16. I love olives so much, I had to include 2 photos.

 17. These packets of pita were still steaming hot as they were being packaged.

-18. Colourful pulses packed with plenty of goodness.
+18. Colorful pulses packed with plenty of goodness.

 19. Turkish delight with different varieties on offer.

-20. Mahane Yehuda market becoming its usual busy self.
+20. Mahane Yehuda market transforming into its usual busy self.

 Mahane Yehuda market at night